BALTIMORE -- The Port of Baltimore's new, deeper channels are ready to go, thanks to a four-year, $227 million dredging project.

-The 57 miles of channels connecting Baltimore with the Atlantic Ocean at the mouth of the Chesapeake Bay have been deepened from 42 feet to 50 feet.
+The 57 miles of channels connecting Baltimore with the Atlantic Ocean at the mouth of the Chesapeake Bay have been deepened by eight feet, from 42 feet to 50 feet.

 The Association of Maryland Pilots has decided to impose a 45-foot restriction for now.

 Before, ships were loaded to a depth of up to 41 feet.
-The new loading limit is 44 feet, which should still mean a substantial increase in the amount of cargo a ship can load or discharge in Baltimore.
+The new limit should still mean a substantial increase in the amount of cargo a ship can load or discharge in Baltimore.

-The new depth should allow ships to carry an additional 8,000 tons to 13,000 tons of cargo.
-That's approximately a 10 percent to 15 percent increase, said C. Richard Foster, vice president of John S. Connor Inc., a steamship agent.
+The new depth should allow ships to carry an additional 8,000 tons to 13,000 tons of cargo, about a 10 percent to 15 percent increase, said C. Richard Foster, vice president of John S. Connor Inc., a steamship agent.

-Jeffrey A. McKee, the Army Corps of Engineers official who managed the dredging project in Baltimore, said the new depth should help the port compete more effectively with Norfolk for coal shipments.
+Jeffrey A. McKee, the Army Corps of Engineers official who managed the dredging project, said it should help the city compete more effectively with Norfolk for coal shipments.